smaakage85/mlflow/findings.md

 - Documentation is pretty bad, in some cases even for core functionality:
   - Docker integration, R integration, custom model flavors (e.g. `mlflow.pyfunc.PythonModel)
 - `mlflow` only has half-hearted support for R (and maybe even no support in the future?)
+- `mlflow` discourage the use of `conda`.
+This suggests, that `conda` might not be supported in the future.

 **Docker integration**
 - Poor documentation